Kinetic Random-Field Nonreciprocal Ising Model: Results and discussion

-{\it Critical nonreciprocity $\tilde K_c(\tilde h)$ and tricritical location}: Both theoretical analysis and Monte Carlo simulations consistently demonstrate that a minimum threshold of nonreciprocal coupling, denoted by $\tilde K_c$, is necessary to sustain the time-periodic swap phase when the disorder strength exceeds the tricritical value ($\tilde h > \tilde h_c$).
-Across all---MFT, EFT, and kinetic Monte Carlo simulations---a monotonic relationship is observed between $\tilde K_c$ and $\tilde h$ (Fig.~\ref{3}(a), (b), see Supplemental Material for details of the plotting procedure).
-Specifically, the critical nonreciprocity $\tilde K_c$ increases steadily with increasing disorder strength $\tilde h$ in the regime $\tilde h > \tilde h_c$.
-This trend indicates that stronger random fields tend to suppress oscillatory behaviour unless compensated by stronger nonreciprocal interactions.
-The monotonic increase of $\tilde K_c$ with $\tilde h$ (for $\tilde{h} > \tilde{h}_c$) can be understood through a simple physical picture: random fields induce locally preferred orientations that serve as pinning centres, resisting coherent oscillations.
-As $\tilde h$ increases, stronger antisymmetric coupling (i.e., larger $\tilde K$) is needed to synchronise domains and overcome local pinning.
+Both theoretical analysis and Monte Carlo simulations consistently demonstrate that a minimum threshold of nonreciprocity, denoted by $\tilde K_c$, is necessary to sustain the time-periodic swap phase when the disorder strength exceeds the tricritical value ($\tilde h > \tilde h_c$).
+Across MFT and EFT, $\tilde h_c$ is independent of the nonreciprocity and we observe a monotonic relationship between $\tilde K_c$ and $\tilde h$ (Fig.~\ref{9}(a), see Appendix~\ref{Appendix_B} for details of the plotting procedure).
+On the other hand, in kinetic Monte Carlo simulations, we find that $\tilde h_c$ shifts to higher values with the growing nonreciprocity.
+This is illustrated in Fig.~\ref{9}(b); the bimodality of the order parameter $R$ decreases with increasing $\tilde K$, and eventually yields a single peak for which the selected $\tilde h$ is less than $\tilde h_c$.